Our Chiang Mai Private Tours

 North Thailand is home to many ethnic minority groups.
-The so-called Hill Tribes are ethnic minorities but there are also lesser known groups such as the Tai Lüe, Tai Yuan, Tai Ya, Kachin, Lawa and Pa-O amongst others.
-All these groups have their own fascinating characteristics in their customs and traditional dress.
-We offer a Tribal Photography Tour but can also customize tours to any of the other ethnic groups.
-Our sister company Green Trails has experience with organizing tribal textile tours.
+The so-called Hill Tribes are ethnic minorities, but there are also lesser-known groups such as the Tai Lüe, Tai Yuan, Tai Ya, Kachin, Lawa and Pa-O amongst others.
+All these groups have their fascinating characteristics in their customs and traditional dress.
+We offer a Tribal Photography Tour but can also customise tours to any of the other ethnic groups.
+Our sister company Green Trails has experience with organising tribal textile tours.

-If you are specifically interested in Buddhism we have extensive contacts to organize customised tours to temples, meditation centers, Buddhist Universities and so on.
-We can organize lectures, retreats and meetings with monks and experts on Buddhism.
+If you are specifically interested in Buddhism, we have extensive contacts to organise customised tours to temples, meditation centres, Buddhist Universities, and so on.
+We can organise lectures, retreats and meetings with monks and experts on Buddhism.

 National Park Tours